 However, over the course of the week and lots of practice Reece managed to get the hang of the Wave Catcher and has loved racing up and down the paths (maintaining social distancing obvs) and trying out new tricks and riding one handed.
 It is straight forward to operate, goes fast enough for the kids but not too fast the parents have a heart attack and has a rear wheel brake that is easy to use.

 Overall the Wave Catcher has been brilliant and makes for a great step up from the average electric scooter and one kids over 8 will love, once they get the hang of it.

-From a parents point of viewthere are three man things that I love about the Wave Catcher
+The three main things that I love about the Wave Catcher as a parent

 1. The handle bar is height adjustable meaning it can grow with your child so you really get your moneys worth from it.

 2. There is a green button next to the on off button, this allows you to have two speed settings.
 You can use this, as we did, as a confidence builder, or if you are using the Wave Catcher near roads you can use it to have a little more control over your child and the speed they are able to travel at, increasing it when in safer areas.

 3. It has two power buttons meaning it is easy to use for those that are right or left handed and as the mum of a child who is a leftie and often finds things difficult to use this design makes the Wave Catcher brilliantly inclusive.

 (We were gifted a Wave Catcher by Rollplay in exchange for a review).